 In any successful business (or family for that matter) communication is key.
 Opening a dialogue with your family members on your intention to begin a succession plan is a vital first step.

-Now this doesn’t necessarily mean include all related members of staff from top to bottom of the business, but it is advisable to include anybody with a direct economic interest in the business or have long term experience or knowledge of the business as they may have valuable contributions to make during the process.
+Now, this doesn’t necessarily mean including all related members of staff from top to bottom of the business, but it is advisable to include anybody with a direct economic interest in the business or have long term experience or knowledge of the business as they may have valuable contributions to make during the process.